-Skill to: Administer a specialized program under minimal supervision; evaluate effectiveness of program services and staff and initiate improvements; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective relationships with public and private social and health agencies; persuade individuals and organizations to direct their efforts toward public health goals; analyze situations accurately and take effective action; prepare specialized education programs; communicate effectively, both orally and in writing; prepare clear and concise reports; apply social and psychological theories of behavior and personality to the treatment of difficult mental and emotional disorders and handicaps; assess and diagnose physical and/or mental health conditions; evaluate and implement a treatment plan and monitor the client's progress toward established goals; analyze and evaluate social, psychological, and physical factors affecting clients and their families; treat clients and their families to enhance their social, psychological and physical functioning; prepare and deliver oral presentations to public and private groups; direct, train, evaluate and discipline supervisory and professional staff providing public and mental health services; direct staff in continuous efforts to improve quality, productivity and effectiveness; prescribe and administer medication within legally established formulary; analyze and evaluate social, psychological and physical factors affecting clients and their families; treat clients and their families to enhance their social, psychological and physical functioning; prepare and deliver oral presentations to the public, community groups and other health care professionals; work effectively as a member of a professional health care team to diagnose and treat clients; keep accurate and timely records; operate computer software and other office equipment.
+Skill to: Oversee clinic nursing services under minimal supervision; evaluate effectiveness of services and staff and initiate improvements; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective relationships with public and private social and health agencies; persuade individuals and organizations to direct their efforts toward public health goals; analyze situations accurately and take effective action; prepare specialized education programs; communicate effectively, both orally and in writing; prepare clear and concise reports; apply social and psychological theories of behavior and personality to the treatment of difficult mental and emotional disorders and handicaps; assess and diagnose physical and/or mental health conditions; evaluate and implement a treatment plan and monitor the client's progress toward established goals; analyze and evaluate social, psychological, and physical factors affecting clients and their families; treat clients and their families to enhance their social, psychological and physical functioning; prepare and deliver oral presentations to public and private groups; direct, train, evaluate and discipline supervisory and professional staff providing public and mental health services; direct staff in continuous efforts to improve quality, productivity and effectiveness; prescribe and administer medication within legally established formulary; analyze and evaluate social, psychological and physical factors affecting clients and their families; treat clients and their families to enhance their social, psychological and physical functioning; prepare and deliver oral presentations to the public, community groups and other health care professionals; work effectively as a member of a professional health care team to diagnose and treat clients; keep accurate and timely records; operate computer software and other office equipment.